2S35 Koalitsiya-SV: Development

-The 2S35 was originally designed as a variant of the 2S19 Msta, consisting of a 2S19 chassis with modified turret, fitted with an over-and-under dual autoloaded 152 mm howitzer.
+The 2S35 was originally designed as a variant of the 2S19 Msta, consisting of a 2S19 chassis with modified turret, fitted with two over-and-under dual autoloaded 152 mm howitzers.
 Development of this variant was abandoned in 2010.

 While the dual-gun design was unsuccessful and abandoned after about ten years, the name assigned to that dual-barrel system, Coalition (because it was combining two guns with two full barrels in one unit) was retained.
 Serial production and original delivery was set for 2016.

 In February 2018, twelve 2S35 were undergoing state trials.
 The defense ministry expected these to be complete by 2020 followed by a decision on serial production.

 In August 2021 the defense ministry reported it had signed a contract for serial production with UralTransMash, a subsidiary of UralVagonZavod.

 In April 2023 the head of the Missile Forces and Artillery of the Armed Forces announced that the 2S35 was still undergoing state trials and that it had not yet been part of the Russian invasion of Ukraine.
 State tests were completed on October 20, 2023, which allowed its mass production to be launched.

 At the end of 2023, first 2S35s were delivered to the army.
 According to Sergey Chemezov, the first batch of SPGs that was delivered in late December was from the experimental batch.
 Serial production is ongoing.